<> <> <> <>

 One of the most common medical causes of hair loss is an autoimmune disease known as alopecia.

-Alopecia means hair loss and there are two sub-condition: alopecia areata and alopecia universalis are autoimmune conditions in which hair loss is the main symptom.
+Alopecia means hair loss and there are two sub-conditions: alopecia areata and alopecia universalis are autoimmune conditions in which hair loss is the main symptom.

 What are the best vitamins for hair growth?